jethrojones/website/_notes/SchoolX Book Study.md

 ## What's Included

-- **Every-three-week group sessions:** Discuss and dive deep into each chapter of **SchoolX**.
+- **Asynchronous self-paced:** Dive deep into each chapter of **SchoolX** with examples.
 - **Exclusive Resources:** Worksheets, frameworks, and tools to apply the concepts immediately.
 - **Community Access:** Connect with other school leaders sharing the same journey.
-- **Bonus Q&A with Jethro Jones:** Get direct insights from me, the author.
+- **Bonus LIVE Q&A with Jethro Jones:** Get direct insights from me, the author.
-- **Digital Copy** Delivered Immediately
+- **Digital Copy**: Delivered Immediately
-- **Signed Copy** Delivered in December
+- **Physical Copy**: Delivered in about a week.
-- **Live Groups Sessions** Starting in January

 ## Course Outline and Meeting Dates
-All meetings take place via Zoom at 3 pm on the following dates:
-- January 6
-- **Bonus Make Up Added** - January 20
-- January 27
-- February 10
-- March 3
-3 weeks between sessions allows you to practice and implement the things you are learning.
+This is an asynchronous, go at your own pace book study, *with support!*

+**Session 1:**
+Implement the Design Thinking Process
+Implement a mission, vision, values and purpose that you can actually remember!

+**Session 2:**
+Improve your life as a leader, first.
+Understand saboteurs and how to overcome them in just 10 seconds Free 1:1 live saboteur discovery session with Jethro

+This is different than anything else out there.
+You'll do work, make small steps, and I'll help you
-### Investment:
+# Investment:
-Just $197 for a 8-week immersive experience that will transform the way you lead your school.
+Just $197 for this 4-session immersive experience that will transform the way you lead your school.

 <script src="https://pages.jethrojones.com/commerce.js" async defer></script>
 <a class="convertkit-button" href="https://pages.jethrojones.com/products/school-x-book-study" data-commerce>Join the Book Study</a>

+## Better with Buddies
+Get a group of principals from your district together for a bigger discount.
+- 2-10 principals $147 each
+- 11+ principals $97 each

 ## Guarantee

 Join the first session risk-free.
-If you’re not completely satisfied after attending the first session, just let me know after that session is completed, and I'll issue a full refund—no questions asked—and you can KEEP the book!
+If you’re not completely satisfied after attending the first session, just let me know, and I'll issue a full refund—no questions asked—and you can KEEP the book!

-## Ready to transform your school?
+**Ready to transform your school**?
 Sign up for the SchoolX Book Study today and take the first step towards creating a school experience that truly matters.

 <script src="https://pages.jethrojones.com/commerce.js" async defer></script>
 <a class="convertkit-button" href="https://pages.jethrojones.com/products/school-x-book-study" data-commerce>Join the Book Study</a>

-### Testimonials From Book Studies Led by Jethro
+# Testimonials From Book Studies Led by Jethro

 <iframe width="315" height="560"
 src="https://www.youtube.com/embed/XycKWvF-umk"